ankit9437/Validation-1/README.md

 # Validation
 This is a simple validation made using html, css, javascript.
+It takes the Name, Email ID.
+In email ID it checks the proper format of a genuine email id like @,.com,small letters.Then it takes the User name and password and after that it checks for the verification of password.
+After filling the form the user can either clear the form or create the form.